15 Jun The definitive Pixar ranking countdown – From ‘Toy Story’ to ‘Onward’

 Again, the message of what makes us unique is what makes us strong is charming and inspiring, but it’s really just the same message found in the original and ultimately feels a little repetitive.
 And that’s the real issue here.
 Finding Dory doesn’t quite stand on its own two feet, feeling more like a rehash of Finding Nemo than a fully-formed follow-up.
 Each Toy Story film delivered something fresh and unique.
 The same can’t be said here.

 I feel like I’m in the minority here, but I actually kinda love the original Cars film.
 It’s why the two sequels are so frustratingly disappointing.
-The first film is utterly delightful, in my opinion.
-Chalk it up to a case of overexposure, thanks to the endless merchandise line, but the hatred this film is often subjected to seems terribly unfair.
+In my humble opinion, the first film is utterly delightful.
+Chalk it up to a case of overexposure, thanks to the endless merchandise line.
+The hatred this film is often subjected to seems terribly unfair.
 Sure, it doesn’t have the daring originality of the films ranked higher.
 A bunch of talking cars doesn’t exactly lend itself to cinematic magic.
 But there’s something so gorgeously quaint about a tale concerned with the simple realisation that sometimes you need to slow down to appreciate life.

-At the end of the day, Cars is just a sweet little film.
-It’s not trying to be anything but.
+At the end of the day, Cars is just a sweet, unassuming little film.
 It’s a nostalgic look at the past and the loss of America’s great rural towns.
-Life has quite literally passed by Radiator Springs, leaving the town and its residents stuck in a time-warp.
+Life has quite literally passed Radiator Springs by, leaving the town and its residents stuck in a time-warp.
 We get to discover how charming this place still is and, rather devastatingly, how glorious it once was.
 If you didn’t shed a tear during the “Our Town” montage, you have no soul.
 It’s an ode to a time gone by.
 To values and ideals lost to progress.
 And serves as a reminder that life in the fast lane is not always such a great way to live.

 Lightning McQueen is a wonderfully written and crafted protagonist.
 He’s immediately unlikeable, with his brash attitude and misplaced confidence, leaving him with room to blossom and grow over the course of the film, as he learns some valuable life lessons and harsh realities.
 Surrounding him is a wonderful cast of supporting players, particularly the late Paul Newman as Doc Hudson.
 And, yes, Mater was still fun here.
 This is the one Pixar film I beg people to give a second chance.
 Ignore the mayhem and merchandise which followed it and try to discover the hidden joy found in Cars.